Adriandmen/05AB1E/docs/md-documentation/basic-data-types.md

 This leaves `['1', '2', '3', '4']` on the stack.
 [Try it online!](https://tio.run/##MzBNTDJM/f/f0MjYJPj/fwA "05AB1E – Try It Online")

-Another possiblity is to use the `<string of code points>Ç` snippet.
+Another possibility is to use the `<string of code points>Ç` snippet.
 For example, take a look at the following program:

     "abcd"Ç